PHPOffice/PhpSpreadsheet/docs/topics/recipes.md

 ## Setting security on a spreadsheet

-Excel offers 3 levels of "protection": document security, sheet security and cell security.
+Excel offers 3 levels of "protection":

-Document security allows you to set a password on a complete spreadsheet, allowing changes to be made only when that password is entered.Worksheet security offers other security options: you can disallow inserting rows on a specific sheet, disallow sorting, ...
-Cell security offers the option to lock/unlock a cell as well as show/hide the internal formulaAn example on setting document security:
+- Document: allows you to set a password on a complete spreadsheet, allowing changes to be made only when that password is entered.
+- Worksheet: offers other security options: you can disallow inserting rows on a specific sheet, disallow sorting, ...
+- Cell: offers the option to lock/unlock a cell as well as show/hide the internal formula.

+An example on setting document security:

 ``` php
 $spreadsheet->getSecurity()->setLockWindows(true);